PUBLICATIONS

 Column link: Future of commuting to work.

-Taneja, S., Mizen, P. and Bloom, N. (2021).
+Mizen, P., Taneja, S., and Bloom, N. (2021).
 Working from home is revolutionising the UK labour market, VoxEU.org, 15 March.

 Column link: Working from home is revolutionising the UK labour market.